Kyle9021/prisma_resource_type_simple_inventory/README.md

 * install requirements jq and git
 * export the environment variables in terminal with the below commands

+NOTE: You may need to adjust the time variables (`TIMEUNIT`, `TIMEAMOUNT`) in the script `nano ./resource_type_script.sh` depending on when the customer onboarded the cloud accounts.
+By default it is set to pull the last 3 months of data.

 ### COMMANDS:

 ```bash